dehenne/awesome-visibility/README.md

 - Startup88 startup88.com (Little bit strange)
 - Aidem Network aidem.network 💰 + 😀

 On my own behalf
 ------

 Since I am very busy and it can happen from time to time that I don't notice new links, issues or PRs directly, you can also contact me in another way.

-You're welcome to write me on Twitter (🐦 https://twitter.com/de_henne)
+You're welcome to write me on X (🐦 https://twitter.com/de_henne)

  License